 Conclusions: State the conclusions directly supported by the data and describe the clinical applications.
 Avoid over-generalizations.
 Give equal emphasis to positive and negative findings, and note specific additional study required.Abbreviations

 Restrict abbreviations to those that are widely used and understood by all ophthalmologists.
 Avoid abbreviations that have meaning only within the context of the specific manuscript.
-Introduce each abbreviation in parentheses after the first use of the full term in the abstract, in the text, in the figures captions, and in the tables.
+Introduce each abbreviation in parentheses after the first use of the full term in each portion of the submission including in the abstract, in the text, in the figures captions, and in the tables.
 Système International units and abbreviations of standard measurements, such as mm Hg, cm, and mL, are used without initial expansion.
 Avoid abbreviations in any titles, headings, or subheadings.

 Follow internationally accepted rules and conventions: use the international system of units (SI).
 If other units are mentioned, please give their equivalent in SI.